sfeir-open-source/sfeir-school-theme/demo/web_modules/sfeir-school-theme/README.md

     -   Speaker Slide
     -   Transitions Slides
     -   Multiples backgrounds
     -   Code Higlighting (sequential highlighting will come after)
         -   Choice of Dark code or Light code
         -   Choice of font
         -   Progess Highlithing
     -   Two columns layout
     -   Somes helpers for images
     -   Compatibility with feather icons
     -   Easyer management of restitution slides.
     -   Expose some custom properties corresponding to the theme.
     -   As it's controlled by class, it's compatible with markdown syntax or html
--   Two theme mode available : institute or school
+    -   Three theme mode available : institute, school or conf

 ## Play with mode theme